aliceriot/datastructures/linked_list/linked_list.md

 this list.
 I wrote a couple more operations on the list, including `printlist`, `appendlist`, `listsearch`, `destroylist`, and a few others.
-Since this is a singly linked list some of these are not great algorithms (`appendlist`, for isntance, requires us to walk down the entirety of the list in order to locate the penultimate `node` (the `node` whose `cdr` is the sentinel node).
+Since this is a singly linked list some of these are not great algorithms (`appendlist`, for instance, requires us to walk down the entirety of the list in order to locate the penultimate `node`, whose `cdr` is the sentinel node).

 Check out `singlylinked.h` for more!